Giatzis/Sui-Move-Ontological-Framework/README.md

 ## ⚙️ DCR Graph Models

-The research formally models four critical secure design patterns using DCR graphs to represent their expected control flow and state dependencies.
+The research formally models four security design patterns, using DCR graphs, to represent their expected control flow and state dependencies.
 The visual models for these graphs are included in the `/images` directory.

 1. **Access Control**: Ensures only authorized entities can execute specific functions.
 To run the model simulation <a href="https://sim.dcrgraphs.net?code=C7311D11-DBA0-4AAB-844F-56E2E804BB81" target="_blank">click here 🔗</a>.
 2. **Circuit Breaker**: Provides a fail-safe mechanism to suspend critical functions in emergencies.
 To run the model simulation <a href="https://sim.dcrgraphs.net?code=71C301FF-F417-4622-A154-82DFF487B5E1" target="_blank">click here 🔗</a>.